whi4/docker-lufi/README.md

 * UID : choose uid for launching lufi (default : 991)
 * GID : choose gid for launching lufi (default : 991)
 * WEBROOT : webroot of lufi (default : /)
-* SECRET : random string used to encrypt cookies (default : 0423bab3aea2d87d5eedd9a4e8173618)
+* SECRET : random string used to encrypt cookies (default : will be generated on the first run)
 * MAX_FILE_SIZE : maximum file size of an uploaded file in bytes (default : 10000000000)
 * CONTACT : lufi contact (default : contact@domain.tld)
 * DEFAULT_DELAY : default time limit for files in days (default : 1 (0 for unlimited))